slavikdev/universal-coding-rules/README.md

 * Don’t pass null/nil.
 In fact avoid using them at all.
 As a function argument they’re usually a hidden form of boolean.
 * Don’t output via arguments.
 Always use return statement.

+## Tests
+* Use TDD and Red → Green → Refactor cycle:
+  1. Don’t write code before tests.
+  2. Write enough testing code to see failure.
+Don’t design complete test.
+  3. Implement enough to pass the test.
+  4. Refactor if needed.
+  5. Repeat the cycle.

+Most developers don’t like TDD because they think *write test first* means writing a lot of testing code, which won’t even compile in some languages.
+Actually you should write very small portion of testing code, just to see failure.
+It can be as simple as `var product = new Product();`.
+If you don’t have the Product class yet—the test will fail!
+It’s your starting point.

 ## Acknowledgments & Thanks

 This set of rules is based on some personal experience and is mostly influenced by these great authors: